 Note: We do not recommend this option for a full production or educational environments.

 DraftSight is one of many CAD softwares that you can use to create vector (DXF) files, or it can be used to edit already existing vector files you have.
 Although it takes a little time to learn, once you know how it works you can tackle almost any metal art project with ease.

 AutoCAD is a great CAD software with amazing functionality as well as accuracy for more detailed and complex parts.
-With decades of profection AutoCAD has created a software that is virtually limitless with a proficient operatior.
-Although AutoCAD is on the expensive side compared to other free sketching softwares it is great for intricate designs.
-AutoCAD also has the ability to export DXF files allowing the operator to open them directly into SheetCam.
+With decades of perfecting AutoCAD has created a software that is virtually limitless with a proficient operator.
+Although AutoCAD is on the expensive side compared to other more budget friendly sketching software it is great for intricate designs with unmatched tool options.
+AutoCAD also has the ability to export DXF files allowing the operator to open them directly into one of our control options.

 Remember, you can use any software that you prefer to create vector files.
-As long as the softwares can save or export a file in the DXF Format you will have no problems opening the file in sheetcam to start your cutting process.
+As long as the softwares can save or export a file in a DXF Format you will have no problems opening the file in our control software options to start your cutting process.